annappo/GPS-SDR-Receiver/README.md

 https://github.com/annappo/GPS-Tutorial

 The tutorial is intended as an introduction to satellite navigation.
-The focus, however, is on the step-by-step development of a Python code for measuring and decoding GPS data.
-For beginners, help on installing the software is provided.
+The systematic approach with a step-by-step description of the basics is well suited as accompanying material for introductory courses at colleges or universities.
+The focus is on the development of Python code for measuring and decoding GPS data.
+For beginners, help is provided for installing the software.

 ## Installation